コンテンツにスキップ

 Yokosuka Museum of Art

-Take a 10-minute bus ride from Maborikaigan Station on the Keikyu Main Line to Kannonzaki.
-We'd like to introduce you to the Yokosuka Museum of Art, where you can enjoy the fusion of nature and art.
-Opened in 2007, the museum is located amidst Yokosuka's natural beauty.
+A 10-minute bus ride from Keikyu Main Line's Mahorikaigan Station towards "Kannonzaki" will take you to the Yokosuka Museum of Art, where you can enjoy a fusion of nature and art.
+Opened in 2007, the museum is located in the beautiful natural surroundings of Yokosuka.

-From the outside, the stunning contrast between the white of the building, the blue of the sky and sea, and the lush greenery is a delight to the eye.
+What's pleasing to the eye from the outside is the magnificent contrast between the white of the building, the blue of the sky and sea, and the lush greenery.

-This is a view that can only be seen in this perfect location, surrounded by Prefectural Kannonzaki Park and Tokyo Bay.
+This scenery is unique to this superb location surrounded by Kannonzaki Prefectural Park and Tokyo Bay.

-The main building's special exhibition room hosts a wide variety of special exhibitions, including modern and contemporary Japanese art.
-Circular windows throughout the building let in light, allowing visitors to enjoy the blessings of nature and the fusion of art and nature even while indoors.
-(This photo is from the current special exhibition, "Stories Drawn with Threads.")
+The main building's special exhibition room hosts a wide variety of exhibitions, including those on modern and contemporary Japanese art.
+Light streams in through circular windows throughout the building, allowing visitors to enjoy the blessings of nature and the fusion of art and nature even while indoors.
+(The photo shown here is from the current special exhibition, "Stories Drawn with Thread.")

-In the annex, Taniuchi Rokuro Museum, you can see the works of Taniuchi Rokuro, who had an atelier in Kamoi, Yokosuka.
-The collection of his masterpiece, "Weekly Shincho cover illustrations," posted here is a must-see.
+At the Rokuro Taniuchi Annex, you can see the works of Rokuro Taniuchi, who had his studio in Kamoi, Yokosuka.
+The collection of his representative works, "Shukan Shincho cover illustrations," posted here is a must-see.

-Don't miss the spectacular view from the rooftop plaza!
+A must-see is the breathtaking view from the rooftop plaza!
 With the scenery reflected in the glass, it's worth taking photos from any angle.
 After enjoying the art created by human hands, be sure to enjoy the art created by the power of nature.

 [Yokosuka Museum of Art]